MikolajCho/Vending_Machine/README.md

 First, you need to set up the database environment:

-    Create the Database: Open SQL Server Management Studio (SSMS) and run the script provided in the file kod sql.txt.
+    Create the Database: Open SQL Server Management Studio (SSMS) and run the script provided in the file "kod sql.txt".

     Install Dependencies: In Visual Studio, go to Manage NuGet Packages and install the following library: